upperhill/install-nginx-master-all-modules-raspi/README.md

-compile-nginx-master-all-modules Centos 6.x
+compile-nginx-master-all-modules Raspbian
 ================================

-This module compile latest nginx version and complementary modules on centos 6.x
+This module compile latest nginx version and complementary modules on Raspbian

 ## Installation dependence